dropreg/efficient_alpaca/README.md

 # Efficient Alpaca

-This repository aim to reproduce the Stanford Alpaca using low-rank adaptation (LoRA) based on fairseq toolkit.

-+ This project only save LoRA parameters (only 37M) for Alpaca model.
+The aim of this repository is to utilize LLaMA to reproduce and enhance the Stanford Alpaca, including but not limited to **reducing resource consumption**, **improving inference speed**, and more **facilitating researchers' use** (especially for fairseq users).
+This project will be constantly updated and maintained.
+Please feel free to use it!

++ Efficient Alpaca is capable of reproducing the Stanford Alpaca model using only the LoRA parameters, which occupy a significantly smaller space of 37M.
-+ LoRA efficient tuning only cost 30 minutes for 1 epoch.
++ Efficient Alpaca employs a more efficient tuning approach known as LoRA, which yields faster training times, taking only 30 minutes per epoch.
++ Efficient Alpaca supports various GPU devices, including: ``1 40G A100 GPU`` or ``2 24G 3090 GPUs``.

 **************************** Updates ****************************

+- 3/16 We support model parallel to reduce GPU memory using Megatron-LM !
-+ 3/15 We released our model checkpoints !
+- 3/15 We released our model checkpoints !

 ## Web Interface:
 We support [Gradio](https://gradio.app/) website interface: